white-anthony/237b_assignment-2/README.md

 ## Lab

+Chris will be holding two sets of office hours to get started on this.
+One will be Monday 7-9pm.
+The other will be Wednesday 8-10pm to best accommodate all schedules.

 ### Loop Demo
 This is the starter code for this project.
 It loads a vector from file and sums each element into a single result.
 It then saves the final result.